srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

 console.log(v1) //SyntaxError: Identifier 'v1' has already been declared
 ```
 ## what is the different between the == and === ?
-The == operator compares the values of two operands and return true if they are equal ,while  performing type coercion  if necessary
+    - The == operator compares the values of two operands and return true if they are equal ,while  performing type coercion  if necessary
+    ```javascript
     coercion means బలవంతం

     // consloe.log(2=="2") //true
+    ```

-The ===operator compares the values of two operands but it dose not perform type coercion .it only returns true  if the values are of  the same data type and have the same value
+    - The ===operator compares the values of two operands but it dose not perform type coercion .it only returns true  if the values
+    are of  the same data type and have the same value
+      ```javascript
      //consloe.log(2 ==="2") //fasle

      //consloe.log(2 ===2) //true
+     ```
 ## what is the ECMAScript  ?
 What is ES6?
-JavaScript ES6 (also known as ECMAScript 2015 or ECMAScript 6) is the newer version of JavaScript that was introduced in 2015.
+    -JavaScript ES6 (also known as ECMAScript 2015 or ECMAScript 6) is the newer version of JavaScript that was introduced in 2015.

-ECMAScript is the standard that **JavaScript programming language uses**.
+   - ECMAScript is the standard that **JavaScript programming language uses**.
 ECMAScript provides the specification on how **JavaScript programming language should work**

-ECMAScript (/ˈɛkməskrɪpt/; ES) is a JavaScript standard intended to ensure the interoperability of web pages across different web browsers.
+   - ECMAScript (/ˈɛkməskrɪpt/; ES) is a JavaScript standard intended to ensure the interoperability of web pages across different web browsers.
 It is standardized by Ecma International in the document ECMA-262.
 ECMAScript.
 Paradigm.
 Multi-paradigm: prototype-based, functional, imperative.

 ## Why Should I Learn ES6?
 **React uses ES6, and you should be familiar with some of the new features like**: